flame/blis/docs/Multithreading.md

 ```c
 void bli_thread_set_thread_impl( timpl_t ti );
 ```
-The function takes a `timpl_t`, which is an enumerated type that has three valid values corresponding to the three possible threading implementations: `BLIS_OPENMP`, `BLIS_POSIX`, and `BLIS_SINGLE`.
+The function takes a `timpl_t`, which is an enumerated type that has three valid values corresponding to the four possible threading implementations: `BLIS_OPENMP`, `BLIS_POSIX`, `BLIS_HPX`, and `BLIS_SINGLE`.
 Forcing use of pthreads is as simple as calling:
 ```c
 bli_thread_set_thread_impl( BLIS_POSIX )
 ```